-Jason Mraz's album cover for Love Is A Four Letter Word
+Jason Mraz – Love Is A Four Letter Word

 Even before hearing the songs, before reading the title, the album cover is an accurate giveaway about the theme of Jason Mraz‘s fourth album: Love.
 Love is no stranger to being the theme of Jason Mraz songs.
 Tracks from his first album centred on the topic like You And I Both and what remains his greatest song On Love, In Sadness.
 But Jason Mraz used to also be playfully cocky in his songs like Curbside Prophet and Geek In The Pink, where he suggested that his girl could “take your toys out of your drawers then/I ain’t coming home/I don’t need that attention.”